yuhang1070/rPPG_Strong_Baseline/README.md

 # rPPG_Strong_Baseline
-An open source toolbox and Strong Baseline for rPPG and remote physiological measurement.
+An open source toolbox and Strong Baseline for rPPG-based remote physiological measurement.